Working for the World We Share

 Steelcase Flex Perch Stool

-Designed to help people perch for a moment during an active work session, Steelcase Flex Perch Stool uses electronic waste byproducts instead of materials sourced from virgin fossil fuel as a raw material.
+Designed to help people perch for a moment during an active work session, Steelcase Flex Perch Stool is made from electronic process waste instead of materials sourced from virgin fossil fuel as a raw material.
 It contains 70% post-consumer recycled content and is 100% recyclable and is BIFMA LEVEL® 3 Certified*.

 Steelcase Flex Personal Spaces Privacy Wraps